Australia’s leading satellite operator

-With the largest fleet of domestic satellites in Australia and New Zealand, Optus delivers more services to those countries than any other provider, including subscription-TV, free-to-air TV, radio, Internet, voice, and data services.
-It’s about helping people connect regardless of where they live.
+With the largest fleet of domestic satellites in Australia and New Zealand, Optus Satellite delivers services to help people connect regardless of where they live or work.

 The Australian Government forms AUSSAT, a government owned company to own and operate the national satellite system.

 Australia's first two satellites are launched (A1 in August and A2 in November) and domestic satellite services commence in Australia; particularly remote & rural TV broadcasting.